RuiGaolab/Rui-Gao-Lab-Shandong-University/content/authors/qizou/_index.md

   - Phd
 ---

-吳恩達 is a phd at the School of control science and engineering, Shandong University.
+Qi Zou is a phd at the School of control science and engineering, Shandong University.
 His research interests include atrificial intelligence and bioinformatics.